 Traveling with EUDs.
-Commands will create local policy to address specifics on traveling with EUDs, to include outside the continental U.S. (OCONUS) locations, IAW local security procedures.
+Commands will create local policy to address specifics on traveling with EUDs, to include outside the continental U.S. (OCONUS) locations, in accordance with (IAW) local security procedures.

 The following general actions apply while traveling with EUDs: